What Does an Editor Do?

 Above all, editors are admirers of language.

-The editing process is also divided into several stages, often beginning with structural editing, before progressing to stylistic editing, copy editing, before finally finishing in the proofreading stage.
+The editing process is also divided into several stages, often beginning with manuscript evaluation and/or developmental editing, progressing to stylistic editing and then copy editing, before finally finishing in the proofreading stage.

 Stylistic Editing Stage